druxorey/druxorey/README.md

 <td width=60%>

 * 🚀  I'm currently working in the [Computer Science, Programming and Algorithms Community.](http://cipalonline.github.io/)
-* 🧠  I'm learning Python, Rust and Bash at a professional level.
+* 🧠  I'm improving in Python, Rust and Bash.
 * 🤝  I'm open to collaborating on Linux projects, web development, and Python programs.

 </td>